 Noah Gabriel seems to be in constant evolution as a singer, songwriter, guitarist.
 Already a prolific songwriter, and never wanting to be comfortable, he keeps on pushing himself.
 Embarking on his first ever solo acoustic tour this past July, Gabriel made his way back from Austin, Texas to Chicagoland via the west coast.
 Upon return, he linked up with new drummer Justin O’Connell and bass player/vocalist Chad Watson, now known as the trio Noah’s Arcade.

 The new trio helped release Gabriel’s seventh album, Austin Bound, on December 28, 2012.
 In April 2013 they hunkered down in the studio for three days straight to record their first eponymous vinyl LP album, engineered by Mike Bowen, once again, and mixed by Soundstage Chicago’s Frank Pappalardo.
-It dropped in May 2014 at Two Brothers Roundhouse in Aurora, Illinois.
+Noah’s eighth album, the band’s first, dropped in May 2014 at Two Brothers Roundhouse in Aurora, Illinois.